|Dates||Start time||End time||Location||Coordinator||registrations

 Certificate: participants will receive an authentic certificate after completing the workshops.

-The content of the 3-day course basically follows the entire PhD process from selection to graduation (which the PhD candidates and their supervisors go through).
+The content of the 3-day course basically follows the entire PhD process from selection to graduation (focus lies on the different roles and expectations which PhD candidates and their supervisors go through during the 4 year programme).

-The participants will be introduced to 4 coat racks, 3 ribbons and 4 writing moments:
+The participants will be introduced to 4 phases and 4 ribbons.

-The course is build up in 4 consecutive periods named coat racks:
+The course is build up in 4 consecutive phases:

 These are important items that continuously play a vital role during the entire PhD supervision.
 These ribbons are intertwined in the course as: